GFCI outlet gets hot

 Electrical

-The answer to 'GFCI outlet gets hot' is that a GFCI (ground fault circuit interrupter) outlet getting hot is often a sign of an electrical issue that requires immediate attention.
-This can be caused by a faulty GFCI, an overloaded circuit, or a ground fault in the wiring.
+The answer to 'GFCI outlet gets hot' is that a GFCI (ground fault circuit interrupter) outlet getting hot is usually a sign of an electrical problem that requires immediate attention.
+This can be caused by a short circuit, overloaded circuit, or faulty GFCI device.
+It's important to address this issue promptly to prevent potential fire hazards or electrical shocks.

 Frequently Asked Questions